 The interior ceiling material specified by the architect is drywall that is attached to the underside of the metal roof structure.

-- The space between the roof laminates and the interior ceilings is not airtight and outdoor moisture penetrates inside.
+- The space between the roof laminates and the interior ceilings is not airtight and exterior moisture penetrates inside.
 Night, sky radiation causes the trapped humid air in the space between the ceilings and roof laminates to diffuse into the drywall ceilings.

 - The roof becomes damp during the evenings, because of night-sky radiation and subsequently, condensation infiltrates into the drywall by intense ultraviolet radiation the next day.

 Both paths result in moisture accumulation and the condensation on the underside of the metal roof laminates will be absorbed by the drywall ceilings.
-Drywall contains the plant material cellulose and this is a food source for termites, mold and mildew.
+Drywall contains the plant material cellulose and this is a food source for termites, mold, and mildew.
 With the daily condensation produced in the space below the roof laminates and above the interior ceilings, this will become a problem that will not go away without removal and replacement of all the drywall ceilings.

 The owners are not living in Costa Rica while their new home is being constructed, and they do not understand the ramifications of this less expensive, lightweight construction method.
 Once they make the final payment to the building contractor, they will have no choice except to live with the consequences.

-I was not the construction inspector for the homeowners of this project, but they had read some of my construction related articles published in the Tico Times and they reached out to me about some concerns they had.
+I was not the construction inspector for the homeowners of this project, but they had read some of my construction related articles published in the Tico Times and Costa Rica Star and they reached out to me about some concerns they had.
 I recommended that they ask their architect to upgrade the roof installation during the preliminary phase of construction, in order to add insulation and a waterproof barrier to prevent heat and moisture from passing into the interior living areas.
 This way, if the homeowners decide to air condition their new home, the electricity costs won’t break their budget.